Admissions

 Applicant information

-Application Cycle: August 1 - November 1 for WSU Occupational Therapy class beginning the coming May.
+Application Cycle: July 21-December 1 for WSU Occupational Therapy class beginning the following May.

-Prior to applying to the WSU OT program, we suggest that you attend a General Information Meeting held the first Tuesday evening of each month at 6 p.m. at the Eugene Applebaum College of Pharmacy and Health Sciences building to learn about the Occupational Therapy program and have your questions addressed directly.
-Visit the General Information Meetings page to obtain more details.
+Prior to applying to the WSU OT program, we suggest that you attend a WSU Applebaum Information Meeting held the first Tuesday evening of each month at 6 p.m. at the Eugene Applebaum College of Pharmacy and Health Sciences building to learn about the Occupational Therapy program and have your questions addressed directly.
+Visit the WSU Applebaum Information Meeting page to obtain more details.
 Meetings are held every month of the year for your convenience.

 Admission requirements summary

-- 20 observation hours (within the last two years) with a registered occupational therapist (OTR) completed by the November 1 application deadline. *Unable to meet this requirement due to COVID-19 restrictions?
-Click here to view alternate option.
+• 20 observation hours (within the last two years) with a registered occupational therapist (OTR) completed by the December 1 application deadline. *Unable to meet this requirement due to COVID-19 restrictions?
+Click here to view an alternate option.

-- TOEFL score, if applicable, must be taken by September 30 the year of application year and the results must be submitted to the Graduate Admissions Application on or before the application deadline of November 1.
-More information on the university TOEFL requirements can be found on the WSU Graduate Admissions Website here.
+• TOEFL score, if applicable, must be taken by September 30 the year of application year and the results must be submitted with the Graduate Admissions Application.
+More information on the university TOEFL requirements can be found on the WSU Graduate Admissions website.

-- Completed (submitted by November 1) and verified (by December 1) OTCAS application (The application is available August 1 - November 1).
+• Completed (submitted by December 1) and verified (by January 15) OTCAS application (The application is available July 21-December 1).
 Verification can take up to 6 weeks, so it is mandatory that you submit the application at least 6 weeks in advance.

-- Completed online (by December 1) WSU Graduate Application, including submission of all required supplemental documents (The application will be available in May - apply for Spring/Summer term)
+• Completed online (at time of interview offer) WSU Graduate Application, including submission of all required supplemental documents (The application will be available in May; apply for Spring/Summer term)

 Occupational Therapy Centralized Application Service (OTCAS)

 The occupational therapy program at Wayne State University participates in the Occupational Therapist Centralized Application Service, known as OTCAS.
-The application will be available on August 1st.
-The deadline for applying is November 1st.
+The application will be available July of each year.
+The deadline for applying is December 1.
 Students applying through OTCAS should submit their application 6 weeks in advance of deadlines listed, as it can take OTCAS several weeks to verify your application.
 Unverified OTCAS applications are considered incomplete and will not be reviewed.
 NOTE: PLEASE CHECK WITH OTCAS PERIODICALLY UNTIL YOU CONFIRM THAT (1) ALL DOCUMENTS HAVE BEEN RECEIVED AND (2) YOUR APPLICATION STATUS IS VERIFIED.

 OTCAS has a team dedicated to helping applicants with the application process.
 Applicants are to direct all questions about the OTCAS application to the OTCAS Customer Service Team.
 The Customer Service information is listed below.